cheat-sheets/founding-cheat-sheet/README.md

 - **Don't ignore incompatible motivations** - if two founders are strongly control-motivated, both are likely to want to be decision makers.
 This can result in conflicts.
 In contract, when both founders are wealth-motivated, or one of them is control-motivated and the other is wealth-motivated, the team tend to be more stable.

+### Reward Dilemmas

+Factors for determining equity splits:

+1. **Past Contributions**: How much has the founder contributed to building the value of the startup so far?
+   - **Idea Premium**: Founders who contribute the original idea on which the startup is based have made a unique contribution to the venture.
+   - **Capital Contribution**: Founders who have made larger contributions to the startup's seed capital should see a proportionate increase in their equity ownership.
+2. **Opportunity Cost**: What are the founders sacrificing in order to pursue the startup?
+3. **Future Contributions**: Most of the work required for the startup to be successful will come in the future, but these contributions can be hard to anticipate.
+How much can each founder be expected to contribute to the value of the startup down the road?
+   - **Serial Founders**: Members of the founding team who have previously led a startup to a successful exit can be expected to contribute more human and social capital down the road.
+   - **Level of Commitment**: Founders who are committed full-time to the venture can be expected to contribute more value.
+   - **Titles**: The official positions of the members of the founding team have been shown to influence equity splits, with CEOs receiving a substantial equity premium.
+4. **Founder Motivations and Preferences**
+   - **Wealth Motivations** should lead founders to prioritize larger equity stakes.
+   - **Risk Aversion and Optimism** will affect how much priority a founder places on gaining equity versus cash compensation.
+   - **Tolerance for Conflict** will affect a founder’s willingness to engage in negotiations.
+   - **Prior Relationships** can affect expectations about equity splits.

+Consider **dynamic splits** - adjust the split as circumstances change.
+If the contribution of one of the founder changes, his equity split should change accordingly.

+**Vesting** is the most common type of dynamic equity agreement.
+- Vesting terms require founders to earn their equity stakes, either over a specified time or when they accomplish specific milestones.
+- Founders who leave a startup before their equity has fully vested must relinquish the unvested portion to the startup or to their cofounders.

+**The Founder Discount** - founders usually have lower salaries than non-founders with same titles, because founders are additionally motivated by their equity share.

 ## Resources